wangyiyang7/CS5520-FinalProject/README.md

 4. Added native share functionality enabling users to easily share post content with others through device-native sharing options.

 5. Implemented security checks to ensure only post authors can modify or delete their content, maintaining data integrity.

+### Work Updates for branch (interactive-map-view) Carlos

+1. Implemented interactive map view with custom markers, allowing users to explore posts geographically with a sliding panel interface for post previews

+2. Created MapController component to provide filtering functionality by category, improving user experience when navigating posts

+3. Enhanced both post creation and edit screens to automatically generate categories based on content changes using the Google Cloud Natural Language API that was initially integrated by my colleague as our AI API integration.

+4. Created a useClassification Hook as an extention from my colleague Classification Procedures to expand category recognition to be reusable in other components.

 ## Yiyang Wang's Contributions by feature branch: